chrisshayan/vietnamworks/employer-api-docs/README.md

 **Scope:** `jobpost` only

-Returns details of the job posting form that employer has granted permission to publish job posting service to Vietnamworks website.
+Returns details of the job posting form that employer has granted permission to publish job posting service to VietnamWorks website.

 ```
 GET https://api.vietnamworks.com/api/rest/v1/jobs/new.json